The selection of award recipients follows one of two processes:

 The Rev. John W. Flavin, S.J., Award in Biology is given to a fourth-year biology major who has shown excellence in scientific achievement, humanitarian service, or contribution to the vitality of the Biology Department and the College.

-The Vin Forde Memorial Award awarded annually by the faculty of the Department of Religious Studies to the graduating senior who, in our judgement, best exemplifies the values of Vin Forde: dedication to the academic study of religion alongside a manifest commitment to both the Catholic and civic communities, represented in the individual's service to the College, Church, and broader community.
+The Vin Forde Memorial Award awarded annually by the faculty of the Department of Religious Studies to the graduating senior who, in our judgment, best exemplifies the values of Vin Forde: dedication to the academic study of religion alongside a manifest commitment to both the Catholic and civic communities, represented in the individual's service to the College, Church, and broader community.

 The Gender, Sexuality, and Women’s Studies Award "First established in 1993 in recognition of academic excellence in Women's Studies, the Gender, Sexuality, and Women's Studies Award today honors a student who has achieved excellence in academic work from the perspective of critical feminist and/or gender theory and who has demonstrated engagement with issues of pressing concern to women and LGBTQIA+ persons."